Allergic Reaction (cont.)

 IN THIS ARTICLE

 Many different kinds of doctors treat allergies.
-One may initially see the general or family practitioner or their child's pediatrician if allergies are suspected or mild.
-In severe cases such as anaphylactic reactions one may see an emergency medicine specialist in an emergency department.
+One may initially see a primary-care provider (PCP), including a general or family practitioner or their child's pediatrician, if allergies are suspected or mild.
+In severe cases such as anaphylactic reactions, one may see an emergency-medicine specialist in an emergency department.

 To manage allergies over the long term, many people see an allergist-immunologist, a physician who specializes in treatment of allergies.
 One may also see an otolaryngologist (also called an ear, nose, and throat specialist, or ENT) to manage sinus problems.
 If allergies result in itchy skin or other skin reactions, the patient may see a dermatologist.